The Breathing Space

 How to Begin

 Address your bedroom first.
-You spend eight hours breathing bedroom air, and much of that time deeply asleep and vulnerable.
+You spend eight hours breathing bedroom air, much of that time deeply asleep and vulnerable.
 Clay or lime-finished walls, natural bedding, solid wood or cork flooring: these changes make the most difference in the room where air quality matters most.

 Improve ventilation alongside materials.
 Breathable materials work with ventilation, not instead of it.
 Open windows for even a few minutes daily.
 Consider the air exchange in each room.
-Materials manage moisture and buffers air quality; ventilation provides fresh air exchange.
+Materials manage moisture and buffer air quality; ventilation provides fresh air exchange.

 Think about what you’re adding.
-New furniture, new textiles, new anything — these can introduce VOCs even after you’ve improved walls and floors.
+New furniture, new textiles, new anything can introduce VOCs even after you’ve improved walls and floors.
 Let new items off-gas outside or in well-ventilated spaces before bringing them into bedrooms or living areas.

 Don’t wait for perfection.
 Every small change helps.
 A room with clay-painted walls and conventional flooring is healthier than before.
 A bedroom with natural bedding but standard walls is improved.
 Progress accumulates.
 Start anywhere.